 When does Bridge take place?

 Bridge 2015 begins Wednesday, June 24 and concludes Friday, August 7; international scholars and student athletes arrive 1-2 days early.
+Bridge 2016 dates have not yet been determined, but will likely run from late June to early August.
 More at Move-In

 What requirements do Bridge courses fulfill?

 All Bridge courses count toward total units required to graduate, and many fulfill University and/or college requirements.
 More at Course Offerings